Indian Ocean (band): 16/330 Khajoor Road

-Indian Ocean has so far not announced any permanent replacement for Chakravarty.
+Indian Ocean have not announced any permanent replacement for Chakravarty.
 However, they have brought Himanshu Joshi to fill in for Chakravarty's vocals and Tuheen Chakravarty for tabla and other percussion which Asheem Chakravarty used to play.

 The band announced release of their first studio album after the death of Asheem Chakravarty, 16/330 Khajoor Road.
-The band made the whole album available for download from their site by adding one new song each month.
+The band made the album available for download from their site by adding one new song each month.

 The album 16/330 Khajoor Road was released in a two-CD pack.
 The album was recorded at Kshitij Studios, New Delhi and mixed by Aakash Gupta and Amit Kilam.

-Sumsit Sen left the band in 2013 and was replaced by Nikhil Rao.
+Susmit Sen left the band in 2013 and was replaced by Nikhil Rao.
+The band released the album, Tandanu, in 2014, which was described by Rolling Stone India as "the band's best album yet".
+The album featured guest appearances from Shankar Mahadevan, Karsh Kale, and Pandit Vishwa Mohan Bhatt.

-Later in 2015, the band was highly acclaimed by the critics and audience alike for their music in the film Masaan.
+Later, in 2015, the band was highly acclaimed by the critics and audience alike for their music in the film Masaan.

+The band released their eighth studio album, Tu Hai, their first album in 10 years, in 2023.

+In 2026, they featured on musician Chaar Diwaari's EP, Parvana, on the song "Aashiqana" alongside Diwaari and Gini.